A characterization of absolutely dilatable Schur multipliers: Bounded Schur multipliers on

 to denote this extension.
-Schur multipliers as defined in this section go back at least to Haagerup \cite{Haa} and Spronk \cite{Spronk}.
-We refer to \cite{Du} and the reference therein for details and complements.
+Schur multipliers as defined in this section go back at least to Haagerup \cite{Haa} (see also \cite{Pe1, Spronk}).
+We refer to \cite{Du} and the references therein for details and complementary results.

 The following description of bounded Schur multipliers has a rather long history.
-In the discrete case, part (1) of Theorem \ref{2Description} was stated by Paulsen in \cite[Corolary 8.8]{Pau} and by Pisier in \cite[Theorem 5.1]{Pis}, who refers himself to some earlier work of Grothendieck.
-For the general case of this statement, we refer to Haagerup \cite{Haa} and Spronk \cite[Section 3.2]{Spronk}.
+In the discrete case, part (1) of Theorem \ref{2Description} was stated by Paulsen in \cite[Corollary 8.8]{Pau} and by Pisier in \cite[Theorem 5.1]{Pis}, who refers himself to some earlier work of Grothendieck.
+For the general case of this statement, we refer to Haagerup \cite{Haa}, Peller \cite{Pe1} and Spronk \cite[Section 3.2]{Spronk}.
 Part (2) is a folklore result which follows, for example, from \cite[Exercice 8.7]{Pau} and the proof of \cite[Theorem 1.7]{DL}.

 In the next statement, $(\,\cdotp\,\big\vert\,\,\cdotp)_{ {\H}}$ stands for the inner product on some Hilbert space $\H$.

 \begin{theorem} Let $\phi\in L^\infty(\Omega^2)$ and let $C\geq 0$. \begin{itemize} \item [(1)] The function $\phi$ is a bounded Schur multiplier and $\norm{T_\phi\colon B(L^2(\Omega)\to B(L^2(\Omega))}\leq C$ if and only if there exist a Hilbert space $\H$ and two functions $\alpha,\beta\in L^\infty(\Omega;\H)$ such that $\norm{\alpha}_\infty\norm{\beta}_\infty\leq C$ and